fantasticdonkey/rIoT/readme.rst

 - **/ttn** - Contains code specific to The Things Network, such as the payload format decoder.
 - **/aws-lambda** - Contains AWS Lambda functions in Python 3.X.
 - **/brick** - Contains Python code running on the Raspberry Pi.
+- **/docs** - Random glossy literature that would make a salesperson proud.

 Further information
 =============